w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

  - the object property odrl:spatial has as domain the class odrl:Action and as range a class odrl:State
  - the object property odrl:target has as domain the class odrl:Action (instead of odrl:Policy or odrl:Rule).

-This ontology is used to formalize the state of the world.
+This ontology is used to formalize the state of the world where the real actions of the agents are represented.
+For example it could contain the following information: Robert performs a display action of the movie 9898.movie in Germany.
+Anna performs a display action of the movie 9898.movie in Switzerland.

  **Solution TO PROBLEM 1 and 2**: